bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:29 PM CT, May 31</p>
+<p class="updated_time"> Latest data: 02:15 PM CT, May 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 1° *colder* than yesterday.
+Today's high is 84°, which is 2° *colder* than yesterday.
 Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 81°
+- 82°
-- Clear
+- Partly Cloudy
-- 45% humidity
+- 42% humidity
 - 4 mph wind
-- 6% cloud cover
+- 41% cloud cover
-- 24 AQI 🟩
+- 26 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>